-Senior Luncheon
+Senior Dinner

-The Senior Luncheon will tentatively be held at a location off school campus.
-All seniors will be required to ride the bus to and from the luncheon site for security purposes.
-It is a formal luncheon held during their final week as a senior to celebrate their progression to graduate status.
-The luncheon is required for all graduating seniors who have paid their dues.
-A speaker will deliver an uplifting oration and a slide show will play during the luncheon that will include pictures from throughout the year.
+The Senior Dinner will tentatively be held at a location off school campus.
+The dinner is for all graduating seniors who have paid their dues.
+A speaker will deliver an uplifting oration and a slide show will play during the dinner that will include pictures from throughout the year.
 We would like to ask for seniors to submit pictures for the slide show which can include baby, childhood and high school years.
-The deadline for submission of pictures will be one week before the luncheon.
-All seniors are required to be in business dress attire; the girls will wear dress (business) slacks and shirt, the boys will also wear dress (business) slacks and shirt.
+The deadline for submission of pictures will be announced at a later date.
+All seniors are required to be in business dress attire; the girls are to wear a dress, (business) slacks and shirt, the boys will also wear dress (business) slacks and shirt.
 If a senior's attire is inappropriate, they will not be allowed to attend.
+Parents may purchase tickets to attend with their senior.